ShaneCurcuru/slides/apachecon/TheApacheWay-Intro-ApacheConNA2017.md

 * 11:15 [From dev@ to user@ to The Apache Way](https://apachecon2017.sched.com/event/9zvM/from-dev-to-user-steve-blackmon-people-pattern), Steve Blackmon
 * 12:15 [Apache Way: Software is Easy; People are Hard](https://apachecon2017.sched.com/event/9zvb/software-is-easy-people-are-hard-benjamin-young-john-wiley-sons-inc), Benjamin Young
 * 1:05pm Lunch (on own)

+???
+**Tales of 2 developers** with Andrew and Alex: how corporations - and their employees - can best get involved in Apache projects, told from your employee's perspective.

+**From dev@to user@** with Steve: How projects can make it easy to attract new contributors

+**Panel on Software is easy, people are hard** Panel discussion with Benjamin and Apache experts - how Apache projects can survive where others get dominated by one company, or run out of ideas, and their volunteers disappear.

+---
+template: logorb
+# The Apache Way - Afternoon
+## Wednesday Schedule

+* 1:05pm Lunch (on own)
-* 2:30pm The Apache Way To Bring Your Project To The Incubator, Nick Burch
+* 2:30pm The Apache Way For Business, Nick Burch
 * 3:30pm [Committed To The Apache Way](https://apachecon2017.sched.com/event/9zvb/software-is-easy-people-are-hard-benjamin-young-john-wiley-sons-inc), Sharan Foga
 * 4:20pm Coffee Break
 * 4:40pm Keynotes
 * 5:50pm Lightning Talks

 ???
-**Tales of 2 developers** with Andrew and Alex: how corporations - and their employees - can best get involved in Apache projects

-**From dev@to user@** with Steve: How projects need to make it easy to attract new contributors

-**Panel on Software is easy, people are hard** Panel discussion with Benjamin and Apache experts - how Apache projects can survive where others get dominated by one company, or run out of ideas and volunteers and disappear.

-**Bring your Project To The Incubator** with Nick: How your company can plan for bringing your project to the incubator - successfully.
+**The Apache Way For Business** with Nick Burch and an expert panel of Apacheites, explaining how your company should think about engaging with Apache projects.

 **Committed to Apache** with Sharan: How individuals can get recognized for contributions in other ways **besides code**

+**Keynotes** a couple of talks about IOT and machine learning, then a great talk about how Comcast's developers make use of the Apache Way.

 ---
-template: separator
+template: closing
 # Apache Way
 ## Defining The Behaviors

 ---
 template: logorb
 # Apache Way History

-- Growth of the ASF
+- Creation of the ASF as a Foundation
-- Creation of PMCs
+- PMC Organization and Growth
 - History of the Apache Way

+???
+The traditional Apache Way talk leads you through the journey of the ASF itself, how it was founded, the history of our communities, and a lot of other stuff from the past.

 ---
 template: logorb